Vivek-04022001/documentation/plone.app.dexterity/advanced/catalog-indexing-strategies.md

 ```

 Notice how we specify both the index name and the indexed attribute.
-It's possible to use an index name (the key you use when searching) that is different to the indexed attribute, although they are usually the same.
+It's possible to use an index name (the key you use when searching) that's different to the indexed attribute, although they are usually the same.
 The metadata column is just the name of an attribute.